Derek Shepherd: Storylines

 Derek's background was generally a mystery for the first season and source of speculation amongst his colleagues due to his sudden departure from an established and highly respected practice in New York.
 In the season one finale, his past eventually catches up with him when his estranged wife Addison moves to Seattle and is offered a position by Dr. Webber.
 Shortly after that, his childhood best friend Mark joins Seattle Grace as the new head of plastic surgery.
 Derek and Addison attempt to repair their marriage but attempts were futile.
 Addison and Derek each began their practice in New York City, which placed a strain on their marriage.
 Their marriage was troubled in the years leading to Derek's decision to leave New York as it is eventually revealed in both Grey's Anatomy and Private Practice that Derek's mother did not approve of her (choosing to give her dead husband's ring to Derek's second wife, Meredith Grey) and Addison's brother Archer disliked Derek.
 Addison's affair with Derek's best friend Mark Sloan drove the wedge even further and Derek's departure to Seattle.
 Addison briefly attempted to have a relationship with Mark, which resulted in her becoming pregnant.
 She then had an abortion soon after she discovered that Mark cheated on her, and as she was still in love with Derek.
 She then moved to Seattle.
 In the season eight episode "If/Then", Meredith dreams of an alternate universe where her mother never had Alzheimer's; Derek and Addison are still married, but their strained relationship and Shepherd's disillusionment causes his career to stagnate, earning him the nicknames "Bad Shepherd" and "McDreary".

-When Derek is offered the Chief of Surgery position for the second time, he persuades the board to keep Dr. Webber on the staff.
+When Derek is offered the Chief of Surgery position for the second time (season 6), he persuades the board to keep Dr. Webber on the staff.

 During the merger of Seattle Grace with Mercy West their relationship sours when Derek disagreed with Richard's handling of the merger and Richard begins to display uncharacteristic behavior.
 Derek learns from Meredith that Richard has since resumed drinking and feels forced to have him removed as Chief of Surgery.
 With mixed feelings, Derek offers him an ultimatum: go into rehab and pick up where he left off after, or retire from the hospital altogether.
+In the finale of season 6 Derek was shot by a deceased patients husband who killed two doctors Reed Adam’s and Charles Percy.
+Christian Yang then saves his life with and assist from Jackson Avery, Derek briefly had a reckless driving habit in the first two episodes of season 7 but stops when his wife Meredith grey reveals that she was pregnant the day of the shooting and had a miscarriage.
+Derek and Meredith then try to get pregnant and have children.
+When they went to the ob/gyn it was revealed that Meredith was infertile due to fibroids in the uterus so they used fertility drugs which after a season they stopped as they adopted Zola.